-Learning Objectives

-To attain the Program Learning Goals, accounting master students will

-Students will analyze accounting data/information to identify key accounting issues, generate and evaluate appropriate alternatives, and propose feasible accounting alternatives at a proficient level.
+Learning Objectives Learning Goals On completion of the To attain the Program accounting masters Learning Goals, program, graduates accounting master students will be able to will Demonstrate Students will analyze conceptual and accounting analytical skills. data/information to identify key accounting issues, generate and evaluate appropriate alternatives, and propose feasible accounting alternatives at a proficient level.